Dichotomy: Definition, Examples of Dichotomy in Speech & Literature

 • In Doctor Faustus written by Christopher Marlow, we can see a wonderful example of dichotomy when the angels-both good and bad are used as a representation of the consciousness of the title character.
 The good tells the character to repent whereas the bad one encourages him to look to be powerful in lust and knowledge which would ultimately result in damnation.

 • In Joseph Conrad’s Heart of darkness, there is another example of how writers use dichotomy with the theme of dark and light.
-However, there is a more notable example of dichotomy when we look at how savage and civilisation are compared.
+However, there is a more notable example of dichotomy when we look at how savage and civilization are compared.
 The powers of the imperial rulers show that they represent civility whereas the native people represent savagery.
-But as the story unfolds, we see that it is in fact, the complete opposite and the civilised man turns savage.
+But as the story unfolds, we see that it is in fact, the complete opposite and the civilized man turns savage.

 • In William Shakespeare‘s As you like it, the use of dichotomy is clearly seen.
 This is done by using dichotomy of life in the country versus life in the city.
 The conclusion to this dichotomy is clearly shown by the bard as having an equal balance of time in the country and time in the city.